Mohd-Sayeedul-Hoda/melog/content/posts/dns_records.md

 When someone sends an email to `you@example.com`, the sending mail server checks the MX record to know exactly where to deliver it.

 #### **TXT Record**
 TXT Record also known as Text Record.
-It was first used to store text infomation inside DNS.
+It was first used to store text information inside DNS.
 Now it is often used to include verification of domain ownership.

 #### **NS Record**